-The Big Bay community is home to 172 miles of Michigan Designated Snowmobile Trails.
-Trails are maintained and groomed by the Big Bay 550 Snowmobile Club, founded in 1973.
-Snowmobile trail permits are required and enable you to ride state-designated trails and many more miles of public roads and on public lands (where authorized).
-State-designated trails are open December 1 - March 31, and grooming occurs when there is enough snow on the ground.
+Big Bay is a popular spot for snowmobilers around the state and the region.
+Cruise past old-growth trees, glittering icicles, frozen bodies of water, and wildlife on a snowmobiling trip in and around Big Bay.
+The Big Bay community is home to 172 miles of Michigan Designated Snowmobile Trails, which require permits to ride and enable you to ride state-designated trails and many more miles of public roads and on public lands (where authorized).
+State-designated trails are open December 1 - March 31 and are groomed by the Big Bay 550 Snowmobile Club when there is enough snow on the ground.
 For information on permitting, safety, snowmobile registration, and interactive maps, visit the Department of Natural Resources website.
 Visit the Big Bay 550 Snowmobile Club webpage for updates on trail conditions.
 Need to rent a snowmobile?
 Check out Marquette Powersports, located in nearby Negaunee.

 Big Bay Pathway: Looking for a unique backcountry skiing experience?
 The Big Bay Pathway is for you.
-It can best be described as “groomed wilderness.”
-A combined total of 16km of trails provide an option for all levels of trail enthusiasts.
+Affectionately described as “groomed wilderness,” the pathway offers 16 km of trails with varying levels of difficulty.
 The Meditation Loop (5.8 km) is a beginner level trail with a combination of tight wooded classic tracks to open trails for those who are learning to ski.
-The popular Hidden Grin Loop (6.4 km) is a stellar intermediate level ski.
-It rolls through hardwood stands, a beautiful hemlock forest, and a gentle creekside.
-The Bear Mountain Loop (9.2 km) is for advanced level skiers.
-It nestles into the Huron Mountains for a ski with challenging climbs and advanced level downhill glides.
-For those seeking more adventure, the Ridgeline Loop (2.1 km) is an extension of the Bear Mountain Loop.
-It is the crown jewel of the Big Bay Pathway with panoramic views on the mountain top.
+The popular Hidden Grin Loop (6.4 km) is a stellar intermediate-level ski that winds through hardwood trees, a beautiful hemlock forest, and creek.
+The Bear Mountain Loop (9.2 km) is nestled into the Huron Mountains with challenging climbs and advanced-level downhill glides.
+Experienced skiers will want to extend their Bear Mountain ski to the Ridgeline Loop (2.1 km) for panoramic views on the mountain top, a highlight of the Big Bay Pathway.
 The descent off the mountain is challenging, but lots of fun for the seasoned skiers.